 This topical workshop is meant to interface the communities of supernova and neutrino theorists and protagonists of the evolving experimental side.
 The goals are to enhance the information flow and mutual understanding between these communities and to develop a better definition of the observational targets (What can we learn?) and of the deliverables that should be provided by neutrino and SN theory as possible benchmarks for detector optimization and observation strategies (What should we do?).
 The program continues the discussions of a previous workshop at the INT in Seattle in August 2016.

-Organized by Hans-Thomas Janka (MPI for Astrophysics), Georg Raffelt (MPI for Physics), Michael Wurm (JGU Mainz) and Lutz Köpke (JGU Mainz).
+Organized by Hans-Thomas Janka (MPI for Astrophysics), Irene Tamborra (NBI, University of Copenhagen), Michael Wurm (JGU Mainz) and Lutz Köpke (JGU Mainz).